 Your healthcare provider will tell you how often to feel for a thrill.
-Place your index finger and second finger over your wound.
+Place your index finger and second finger over the surgery area.
 You should feel a vibration.

-Apply ice on your wound for 15 to 20 minutes every hour or as directed.
+on the surgery area for 15 to 20 minutes every hour, or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel before you apply it to your skin.
+Cover the bag with a towel before you apply it to your skin.
 Ice helps prevent tissue damage and decreases swelling and pain.

 Tell them not to do IVs, blood draws, and blood pressure readings in your arm with the AVG.
 Do not get injections in your arm with your AVG.
 These actions can help prevent infection, bleeding, or damage to your AVG.

 Follow up with your doctor or surgeon as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.